-Challenge number Detail of challenge 1 In 2019 (last GCSE examined year) there was a significant gap in progress 8 between disadvantaged and non-disadvantaged pupils with progress of disadvantaged pupils was below that nationally for disadvantaged pupils (P8= -0.67).
-2 Disadvantaged pupils have a lower average reading age compared to their non-disadvantaged peers.
-3 Disadvantaged pupils produced and engaged in less home learning than their non-disadvantaged peers in covid lockdowns resulting in greater gaps in their learning.
-Access to suitable ICT equipment and a suitable working environment is a barrier to home learning for some disadvantaged pupils.
+Challenge number Detail of challenge 1 In 2024 (last GCSE examined year) there was a significant gap in progress 8 between disadvantaged and non-disadvantaged pupils (0.55) with progress of disadvantaged pupils below that for their non-disadvantaged peers at -0.66 2 Disadvantaged pupils have a lower average reading age compared to their non-disadvantaged peers on entry to GTS.
+3 Disadvantaged pupils produce and engage in less home learning.
+Access to suitable ICT equipment and a suitable working environment is a barrier to home learning for some disadvantaged pupils as identified by the 360 interviews.
 4 Attendance of all disadvantaged pupils is low.
 This is especially true of FSM pupils being particularly low in comparison with non- disadvantaged, Ev6 and CIC peers.
-This is in part due to disadvantaged pupils being more likely to be withdrawn from lessons, have internal exclusions/isolations and FTE than their non-disadvantaged peers: resulting in greater loss of in class learning and GTS disadvantaged pupils being more likely to suffer from SEMH concerns than their non- disadvantaged peers.
-In 2020/21 PP attendance = 83.61% FSM attendance = 80.68% CIC attendance = 82.72% Not PP attendance = 91.51% 5 There are less opportunities for disadvantaged pupils to engage in events that broadens cultural capital within north Devon.
+This is in part due to disadvantaged pupils being more likely to be withdrawn from lessons, have internal exclusions/isolations and FTE than their non-disadvantaged peers: resulting in greater loss of in class learning and GTS disadvantaged pupils being more likely to suffer from SEMH concerns than their non-disadvantaged peers.
+Attendance to parents' evenings for these groups is lower than for parents of non-disadvantaged peers.
+This is in part due to their attendance at other meetings within the school, i.e. PEP, reintegration, EHCP reviews.
+In 2023/24 disadvantaged attendance = 81.9% (FFT national = 85.4%) FSM attendance = 81.3% CIC attendance = 85.6% Not disadvantaged attendance = 91.0% (FFT national = 92.8%) 5 There are less opportunities for disadvantaged pupils to engage in events that broadens cultural capital within north Devon.
 Disadvantaged pupils at GTS are also less likely to engage in these opportunities when they are available.
 6 Disadvantaged pupils have fewer clear ideas about their future career and are more likely to lack the knowledge of how to achieve their goals and aspirations than their non-disadvantaged peers.
 They are more likely to drop out of FE/employment within 2 terms of leaving GTS, becoming NEET.